-As most of the social media world has heard by now, Twitter has decided to test out tweets that are 280 characters, doubling from their original 140 characters.
+As most of the social media world has heard by now, Twitter has decided to test out tweets that are 280 characters, doubling from its original 140 characters.

 So, let’s think about it like this.
 When you’re trying to write out a thought or a piece of news, and you run out of character space; it leads to a frustrating user experience.
 You either have to condense your tweet (possibly leaving out key information), or you would have to tweet multiple times in a row to get your point/story across.
 The more and more users become fluent in Twitter, the easier and easier it becomes to fill the character limit.